The King of Antioxidants: What Is Astaxanthin?

 Astaxanthin

-Astaxanthin is a type of antioxidant in the carotenoid family that the human body cannot produce on its own, but can be naturally obtained from certain sources.
-Today, astaxanthin is widely used in dietary supplements and health-care products due to its exceptional antioxidant potency—reported to be up to 6,000 times stronger than vitamin C.[1]
+Astaxanthin is a type of antioxidant that belongs to the carotenoid group.
+The body cannot produce it on its own, but it can be found naturally.
+Today, astaxanthin is widely used in dietary supplements and health products due to its outstanding antioxidant properties, which are claimed to be up to 6,000 times more powerful than vitamin C. [1] Its wide range of potential benefits has also led to extensive research into what astaxanthin is and the various health benefits it may offer.
+[2]

 Common Name Astaxanthin